liamsnowdon/portfolio/content/posts/the-beautiful-ugliness-of-utility-css.md

 }
 ```

 Not only can this be combined with an opacity, such as `text-blue-500/50` to apply 50% opacity to the text, it also uses the value defined in the Tailwind config.
-This means that if we ever want to change the value of this colour, we can change it in the config and everywhere the class is used, the colour will use the new value.
+This means that if we ever want to change the value of this colour, we can change it in the config and everywhere the class is used, the colour will use the new value, but you can do this with Sass variables or CSS custom properties so that's nothing new.

-And that's only the basic use of utility classes.
-They get really powerful when used with "variants".
+They do however get really powerful when used with "variants".
 Variants allow you to style elements based on pseudo-classes, like :hover and :disabled, and media queries.
 For example, you can create a box that has different padding across breakpoints which changes colour on hover like this:

 ```html [index.html]
 <div class="p-4 md:p-8 lg:p-12 bg-blue-200 hover:bg-blue-400"></div>